-If you have an automated process, you are likely to prefer the use electronic pressure controllers.
-Pressure Control Solutions is particularly specialized in this and as a result, we offer a range of electronic pressure controllers, including unique set-ups that we have engineered in house.
+If you have an automated process, you are likely to prefer the use of electronic pressure controllers or automated process regulators.
+Pressure Control Solutions is particularly specialized in this and as a result, we offer a range of electronic pressure controllers, including unique set-ups that we have engineered in-house.
 We can help you in making the right choice.

-Most electronic pressure controllers operate with an analog signal like 0…5(10) Vdc or (0)4 to 20 milliamp signal.
+Most electronic pressure controllers operate with an analog signal like 0…5(10) Vdc or (0)4 to 20 mA signal.
 Digital bus communication systems are available on several models as well.

 Generally, each electronic pressure controller consists of: